Loading...

 Monitor Portion Sizes

-Keep track of your blood sugar levels before and after eating to better understand how your body reacts to specific foods.
+Keep track of your blood sugar levels before and after meals to understand how your body responds and adjust accordingly.

 healthspan-mbl